Delay-induced homoclinic bifurcations in modified gradient bistable systems and their relevance to optimisation: Discussion and Conclusion

-We discovered that depending on the relative sharpnesses of the landscape minima and the maximum, the homoclinic bufurcations vary in their details.
+Our results show that the realisation of the particular forms of homoclinic bifurcations depends not only on the parameters of the potential wells and a hump, such as the depth, width and sharpness, but also on the relationships between them.
 Namely, the local attractor around one of the minima may collide either with the maximum itself, or with the saddle cycle born from this maximum.
 Prior to the disappearance of the local attractor through a homoclinic bifurcation, bistability may either occur, or fail to occur.
-However, the exact nature of homoclinic bifurcations does not seem to change the general sequence of events as $\tau$ grows, which has been confirmed also with a number of additional examples not detailed here due to the lack of space.